Allerton, West Yorkshire: Chellow Dene

-A local beauty spot to the northern edge of Allerton is Chellow Dean.
-Chellow Dean is a long, narrow woodland which surrounds two reservoirs.
+A local beauty spot to the northern edge of Allerton is Chellow Dene, which is a long, narrow woodland which surrounds two reservoirs.
 It is highly popular with dogwalkers, who frequent the paths that loop around the reservoirs, however the route can be more treacherous further north and upland towards the golf course adjacent to Chellow Heights and Heaton.
 Chellow Dean is just over thirty-three acres in area.